 The Cray X1 supercomputer is a distributed shared memory vector multiprocessor, scalable to 4096 processors and up to 65 terabytes of memory.
-In this paper, we characterize the performance of the X1's distributed shared memory system and its interconnection network with microbenchmarks and applications.
+In this paper, we characterize the performance of the X1's distributed shared memory system (DSM) and its interconnection network with microbenchmarks and applications.

 The distributed shared memory architecture of the X1 presents a 64-bit global address space, which is directly addressable from every processor.
-From the application perspective, this memory system behaves like a Non-Uniform Memory Access architecture; however, inter-node accesses are not cached.
-This hardware support for global addressability naturally supports programming models like the Cray SHMEM API, Unified Parallel C, Co-Array Fortran, and Global Arrays.
+From the application perspective, this memory system behaves like a Non-Uniform Memory Access (NUMA) architecture; however, inter-node accesses are not cached.
+This hardware support for global addressability naturally supports programming models like the Cray shmem API [2], Unified Parallel C (UPC) [3], Co-Array FORTRAN (CAF) [8], and Global Arrays [7].

-Our experiments show that the high bandwidth and the low latency for X1 interconnect translates into improved application performance on diverse applications, such as the POP ocean model and the GYRO gyrokinetic-Maxwell solver.
-Our benchmarks also demonstrate that it can be important to select the appropriate programming models to exploit these benefits.
+Our experiments show that the high bandwidth and the low latency for X1 interconnect translates into improved application performance on important applications, such as an Eulerian gyrokinetic-Maxwell solver.
+However, it is imperative to select the appropriate programming models to exploit these benefits as our benchmarks demonstrate.